 Dont worry; use tech instead

-If you are preoccupied with thoughts of burglars, vandals and break-ins and you worry about protecting your family, home and possessions, its time to take action.
-You dont need to hire a security guard or install a panic room though.
+If you are preoccupied with thoughts of burglars, vandals and break-ins, and you worry about protecting your family, home and possessions, it's time to take action.
+You dont need to hire a security guard or install a panic room.
 Peace of mind can come in a much simpler and more affordable form.
-There are lots of gadgets and clever tech devices available to help you protect your home without going overboard, and you dont need to work for MI5 to get hold of it.
-Surveillance and specialist spy device retailers such as Online Spy Shop stock all you need to outsmart even the craftiest criminals, and it doesnt cost the earth either.
+Many gadgets and clever tech devices are available to help you protect your home without going overboard, and you dont need to work for MI5 to get hold of it.
+Surveillance and specialist spy device retailers such as Online Spy Shop stock all you need to outsmart even the craftiest criminals, and it doesn't cost the earth either.

 Here are just 5 of the many ways you can use tech to protect your property:

-Visible, high-tech surveillance cameras can be powerful deterrents to a potential intruder or burglar.
-If obviously functional and placed out of reach (so it cant be easily tampered with or disabled), a spy camera can make them think twice about picking your property which of course is the main purpose of deterrents.
+Visible, high-tech surveillance cameras can deter a potential intruder or burglar.
+If obviously functional and placed out of reach (so it can't easily tamper with or be disabled), a spy camera can make them think twice about picking your property, which is the main purpose of deterrents.
 All you need to do is make a burglar view your property as not worth the risk.
-Consider fitting motion-activated cameras to the outside of your property, covering the main entry points (but making sure not to point them at other peoples properties if possible).
+Consider fitting motion-activated cameras to the outside of your property, covering the main entry points (but making sure not to point them at other people's properties if possible).
 You can also choose to keep cameras discreet if you prefer, using them to record evidence of a break-in as well as providing you or the police with a real-time alert so you can stop the crime in progress.